pachyderm/docs/content/latest/enterprise/auth/enterprise-server/setup.md

 You might want to expose your cluster(s) to the internet.
 Check the setup of a Load Balancer in our [deployment section](../../../../deploy-manage/deploy/ingress#loadbalancer).

 ## 3. Register Your Cluster With The Enterprise Server
-Similarly to the enterprise server, we can configure our pachyderm clusters to leverage Helm for licensing and authentication in one of two flavors:
+Similarly to the enterprise server, we can configure our MLDM clusters to leverage Helm for licensing and authentication in one of two flavors:

 1. Provide enterprise registration information as a part of the Helm deployment of a cluster.
 1. Register a cluster with the Enterprise Server using pachctl commands.